chris1384/mta-tas-dm/README.md

 <a href='https://lua.org' target="_blank"><img alt='lua' src='https://img.shields.io/badge/mom_i made it in lua-100000?style=plastic&logo=lua&logoColor=white&labelColor=5C5C5C&color=5E56FF'/></a>

+### NOTE: THIS RESOURCE IS NOT INTENDED FOR CHEATING!
+ANY REQUESTS REGARDING TAS IMPLEMENTATION ON OTHER SERVERS/PROVIDING SERVER VULNERABILITIES IS NOT TOLERATED AND WILL BE IGNORED!

 ## Recording & Seamless Segmenting Run Tool v1.4 for MTA:SA
 ### by chris1384 @2020